westerndevs/western-devs-website/_posts/2015-07-23-tfs-module-in-powershell-using-nuget.markdown

 I'm not going to go into a lot of details, but the basic steps to creating your PowerShell module are:

-1. Navigate to %USERPROFILE%My DocumentsWindowsPowerShellModules
+1. Navigate to %USERPROFILE%\My Documents\WindowsPowerShell\Modules
 2. Create a folder called MyTfsModule
 3. In the MyTfsFolder, create a file called MyTfsModule.psm1